ryoung3/Retro-Calculator/README.md

 <h3> Retro-Calculator iPhone App </h3>
 <h4>A cool retro calculator for your iphone !</h4>
 <div>
-This simple iphone app is a cool retro-calculator that does simple operations such as: addition, subtraction, multiplication & division.The buttons are also programmed to beep when clicked.
+This simple iphone app is a cool retro-calculator that performs basic operations such as: addition, subtraction, multiplication & division.The buttons are also programmed to beep when clicked.
 Check out the images below to get a feel for this pretty awesome app !
 </div>